Digital Consulting Services CEO Doug Sabanosh Interview on Consumer News TV

 Gary Atencio:

 Let’s start off a little bit about yourself.
 I mean, you were formerly educated at the University of Boulder.
-You received your MBA at University of Denver.
-You have an extensive background really in digital sales, marketing, spanning back to the late ’90s.
+You received your MBA at University of Colorado, Denver.
+You have an extensive background in digital sales and marketing, spanning back to the late ’90s.

 Many roles in the marketing, sales divisions.
-You’ve served anything from head of marketing to marketing manager, account executive.
+You’ve served as everything from head of marketing to marketing manager to account executive.
 You’ve delivered high percentage increases from multiple companies throughout the years.
 Really for nearly a quarter of a century.

 Share with us a little bit how this passion of marketing got started for you pretty much early on.